nyu-acm/Helpful-CMDs/README.md

 ```

-## Get the number of files in a directory
+## Get the number of directories in a directory
 ```
 find /path/to/dir -type d | wc -l
 ```